Prison: a prisoner's family, social and civic rights

 FYI

-the director must provide him with the necessary means to register and to gather the required supporting documents.
+The Director must provide him with the necessary means to register and to gather the required supporting documents.

 Voting at the polling station

-How do I get to the polling station?
+How to vote at the polling station?

-To vote at the polling station, the inmate must ask the sentencing judge for permission to leave for one day to vote.
+Before doing so, the inmate must ask the sentencing judge for permission to leave for one day to vote.

 FYI

-such permission shall be denied to a person sentenced to more than five years' imprisonment, until he has completed half of the sentence.
+Such permission shall be denied to a person sentenced to more than five years' imprisonment, until he has completed half of the sentence.

 How do I register to vote?